 Elisa Sutherland is a mezzo-soprano known for her detailed, stylistic interpretations of both early and new music.
-This upcoming season, she will perform with Philadelphia's contemporary music choir The Crossing, New York ensembles Ekmeles and TENET, Grammy-award winning octet Roomful of Teeth, DC chamber choir The Thirteen, Cleveland's Apollo's Fire, Santa Fe Desert Chorale, and her own early and new music sextet, Variant 6.
+This upcoming season, she will perform with Philadelphia's contemporary music choir The Crossing, New York ensembles Ekmeles and TENET, New Chamber Ballet, Grammy-award winning octet Roomful of Teeth, Cleveland's Apollo's Fire, Santa Fe Desert Chorale, and her own early and new music sextet, Variant 6.

 Elisa has performed as a soloist with the American Bach Soloists, Apollo Chorus of Chicago, and Quicksilver Baroque, singing Bach's Mass in b minor, Handel's Messiah, and Buxtehude's Membra Jesu Nostri.
 In the realm of contemporary music, she has premiered works with the Contemporary Music Ensemble at Northwestern University, and performed with the Rowan University Wind Ensemble.
-She has sung with LyricFest, Philadelphia's art song concert series curated by Laura Ward.
+She has sung with LyricFest, Philadelphia's premiere art song concert series curated by Laura Ward.
 In addition to winning the Philadelphia District of the Metropolitan Opera Auditions in 2015, Elisa is the 2014 winner of the Lynne Harvey Cooper Award, and was the first-place winner of the inaugural Handel Aria Competition at the Madison Early Music Festival in 2013.
 Recent opera roles include Dido in Dido and Aeneas, Dorabella in Cosi fan tutte, Meg in Little Women, Ottavia in L'incoronazione di Poppea, and Nancy in Albert Herring.
 Elisa is also remembered for her Blazing Saddles - Madeline Kahn impression in a production of Die Fledermaus.

 Baroque Marathon Concert at the American Bach Soloists 2015 Summer Festival: